phoddie/node-red-mcu/readme.md

 Possible future work on built-in nodes:

 - **Common nodes**.
 The Complete node appears to require Node-RED runtime behaviors beyond what this exploration now implements.
 It should be implemented sooner to ensure that the object design can support all the fundamental behaviors required.
 - **Function nodes**.
-The Switch, Delay, Trigger, and Filter nodes appear to be essential.
+The Delay, Trigger, and Filter nodes appear to be essential.
 For the most part they should be straightforward to implement, though some of the behaviors are non-trivial.
 Exec and Template may not make sense.
 - **Network nodes**.
-The HTTP, WebSocket, TCP, and UDP nodes should be possible to implement using ECMA-419 in the same way MQTT has been implemented.
+The HTTP Request, WebSocket (Client), TCP, and UDP nodes should be possible to implement using ECMA-419 in the same way MQTT has been implemented.
 - **Sequence nodes**.
 The Split, Join, Sort, and Batch nodes should be possible to support.
 Like the Function nodes, some are quite sophisticated.
 - **Parser**.
 CSV and JSON should be possible to support, but the others (HTML, YAML, XML) are likely impractical.
 - **Storage** The Read File and Write File nodes can be supported.
 Watch probably cannot.